jeremyzz830/kuka_lbr_ros2/iiwa_robodk/README.md

 # RoboDK Driver for KUKA iiwa robots

 This folder has nothing to do with ROS.
+You need to have RoboDK installed in order to use this package.

 ## Prerequisite

-### Handguiding Project Setup

 If you want to hand-guide the robot with an external switch, you need:

-* A Double Pole Single through Switch
+* A Double Pole Single through Switch (I've connected a foot pepal to the robot.)
 * Human robot collaboration option package installed and selected in project via stationSetup.cat file | **software tab**

-### Instructions (Sunrise Workbench)
+## Instructions

-1. Change the Setup Configuration to allow for hand guiding
+1. In Sunrise Workbench, change the Setup Configuration to allow for hand guiding

    * Set Enable manual guidance in Automatic mode to false
    * Makesure to change your media Flange to the correct type on your robot